CS-SI/SafeScale/doc/LIBVIRT_PROVIDER.md

 # Libvirt Provider

 For testing purposes it's possible to emulate a cloud provider locally with Libvirt/Qemu-KVM.
-Safescale will work the same way except than all the hosts will be created on your own computer.
+SafeScale will work the same way except than all the hosts will be created on your own computer.
 The driver is designed to work with Ubuntu18.04, Debian9 and Centos7

 ## Build SafeScale with libvirt provider enabled
-As the libvirt dependency is huge, libvirt provider it's disabled by default and have to be enabled while building Safescale
+As the libvirt dependency is huge, libvirt provider is disabled by default and have to be enabled while building SafeScale.

 ### Downloading dependencies -